fiatconnect/specification/fiatconnect-api.md

 }
 ```

-The `countryCode` field is REQUIRED and MUST follow the formating of the [E.164 international standard](https://en.wikipedia.org/wiki/E.164), here is the format simplified:
-- +XZZ

-`X` MUST be a number and `Z` is an OPTIONAL potential numbers.

-Examples:
-- +1 for the United States
-- +44 for the United Kingdom
-- +250 for Rwanda

 The `phoneNumber` field is REQUIRED and MUST follow the formating of the [E.164 international standard](https://en.wikipedia.org/wiki/E.164).
-It MUST contain all parts of the phone number EXPECT the `countryCode`
+It MUST contain all parts of the phone number INCLUDING the Country Code.

 The `email` field is OPTIONAL but if provided MUST be a [valid email](https://en.wikipedia.org/wiki/Email_address#Syntax).